 Twobird is a relatively new email app from the team behind Notability that brings a lot of unique features not seen in a lot of other email apps.
 Like Spike, it removes as much as it can from email (introductions, signatures, etc) so you can focus on quickly reading and replying.
 It also includes collaborative notes and reminders inside your Inbox.
 In my testing, there was a lot to like about it.
-The major flaw is that it only works with Gmail and Microsoft, so you are out of luck on adding iCloud or your own IMAP account to the app.
-If you only use Gmail, you’ll want to check it out, though.
+The major flaw is that it only works with Gmail, Google Workspace, and Outlook, so you are out of luck on adding iCloud or your own IMAP account to the app.
+If you only use Gmail, Google Workspace or Outlook, you’ll want to check it out, though.

 Twobird is a free app on the App Store.